defgsus/parking-scraper/README.md

 to update your local `snapshots` directory.

 For disk-space reasons, a `DataSource` instance should store minimal necessary info and throw any meta-info away.
-For example, it should not store a complete geojson file, just the names and free spaces of each parking lot.
+For example, it should not store a complete geojson file, just the names, statuses and free spaces of each parking lot.
+Storage of meta data can be implemented separately.

 Each `DataSource` can implement a `transform_snapshot_data` function that transforms a snapshot into *cononical* data that has the same format for each parking place and can be exported via `python main.py load`